phase2interactive/phasefeed/README.md

 ## Observability with OpenLIT (optional)

 This project uses OpenLIT to track observability metrics.
-To enable, set the `OTEL_EXPORTER_OTLP_ENDPOINT` your .env file or set the environment variable in your shell.
+To enable, set the `OTEL_EXPORTER_OTLP_ENDPOINT` in your .env file or set the environment variable in your shell.

 ```bash
 export OTEL_EXPORTER_OTLP_ENDPOINT=http://127.0.0.1:4318